-The 2014-15 Report on Faculty and Student Diversity and Inclusion Report on academic year 2013-14 provides an update for the Northwestern community on diversity data and programs to enhance diversity and inclusion across the University.
-A report on academic year 2014-15 is planned for fall quarter 2016.
+The 2014-15 Report on Faculty and Student Diversity and Inclusion provides an update for the Northwestern community on diversity data and programs to enhance diversity and inclusion across the University.
+A report on academic year 2015-16 is planned for fall quarter 2016.
 Previous reports can be viewed here.

 “A diverse community is essential to achieve our mission of creating the best possible learning environment and educational experience, because only by exploring issues with people of different backgrounds and viewpoints can we challenge our assumptions, test our ideas and broaden our understanding of the world."